aecsocket/aeronet/aeronet_protocol/README.md

   represented in its byte form ([`TryAsBytes`] / [`TryFromBytes`]).
 * *packet* - the smallest unit of transmission used by the protocol, which holds a packet header and a payload.
-* *packet header* - prefix to a packet which holds metadata about what it's carrying
 * *payload* - either a part of, or the entirety of, the message that this packet wants to transport
+* *fragment* - container for either a part of, or the entire, message payload

 [`ClientTransport`]: aeronet::client::ClientTransport
 [`ServerTransport`]: aeronet::server::ServerTransport